Listed below are answers to some of the general queries we receive about our programme.

 Is there assessment?
 Are there exams?

 We shall monitor progress in the first year to ensure that what we offer is relevant and useful and in particular is a good preparation for your PhD research project.
-One of the first-year projects will be marked, and you will have to give a presentation on it.
-There will also be assessed presentations as part of the topics courses.
+In year one, assessment consists of attendance of mandatory core courses, 4 optional courses, mandatory soft skills courses (such as presentation skills), peer-to-peer assessments of presentations in topics wrap up sessions and marking of two mini projects.
+You will also be required to do a presentation on your first mini project which will also be marked.
+There are no exams for this programme.

 Where will I be based?

-In the first year you will be based at UCL.
+In the first year you will be formally registered at the university listed on your offer, however you will be physically based with your cohort at UCL.
 The training will be structured so that you will spend days or half-days at King's and Imperial every week during term.
 This will help you to meet graduates and potential supervisors at all three institutions.
-For years 2–4 you will be enrolled as a PhD student at one of the three institutions.
-Your offer letter may give a sub-list containing two institutions.
-This means that you can expect to be registered at one of these from year 2.
-For students from overseas (non-EU) the institution from year 2 will be fixed as part of the offer of a place.
-Moreover any student funded via the Heilbronn Institute for Mathematical Research will be based at UCL.
+For years 2–4 of your PhD, you will be based at the institution you are formally registered with.

 How and when do I choose a supervisor?